Shobhan28/ZocDoc-Appointment-Booking-App/README.md

 The Doctor's Appointment Application is a Spring Boot-based system that simplifies doctor-patient appointment management.
 It provides RESTful API endpoints for booking and canceling appointments, user authentication, and doctor profiles.

 The application is built on a solid foundation, utilizing Spring Boot and MySQL for data storage, and it follows best practices for clean code, separation of concerns, and secure user data handling.

-### License

-This project is licensed under the [BSD 3-Clause License](LICENSE).

-### Acknowledgments

-We would like to thank the Spring Boot and Java communities for providing excellent tools, frameworks, and resources that have contributed to the development of this project.

-### Contact

-For questions or feedback, please contact [Amit Ashok Swain](mailto:business.amitswain@gmail.com).